elsa-workflows/elsa-website/docs/guides/guides-document-approval.md

 ![](assets/guides/guides-document-approval-figure-4.png)

-> **Visual Glitches**
->
-> At the time of this writing, there's an issue with the `Fork` activity being displayed on the designer when using programmatic workflows, where non of the fork's outcomes are displayed.
-Which is why the fork activity in the above screenshot appears to be disconnected from the two `Signal Received` activities.

 Now that we've seen how to create the workflow programmatically, let's do it again but this time using the designer!

 ## Document Approval Workflow: Visual Designer